 Introduction to CIRCit

-The CIRCit research project is a 3½-year research project, spanning the five Nordic countries, Denmark, Norway, Finland, Iceland and Sweden.
+The CIRCit research project ran for five years (2017-2021), spanning the five Nordic countries, Denmark, Norway, Finland, Iceland and Sweden.
 Using a number of action research methods, CIRCit’s objective was to support the Nordic industry to discover and implement the opportunities of Circular Economy, through the development, testing and implementation of science-based tools.

 What is Circular Economy?